Geometro-thermodynamics of tidal charged black holes: Introduction

 Such BHs are characterized by two parameters: their mass $m$ and tidal charge $q$.
 The latter arises from the Weyl curvature of the 5D space-time into which the brane is embedded (more exactly, from its {}``electric'' part as computed with respect to the brane normal).

-Formally the metric (\ref{RN}) agrees with the Reissner-Nordström solution of a spherically symmetric Einstein-Maxwell system in general relativity, provided we replace the tidal charge $q$ by the square of the \textit{ electric} charge $Q$.
+Formally the metric (\ref{RN}) agrees with the Reissner-Nordstr\"om solution of a spherically symmetric Einstein-Maxwell system in general relativity, provided we replace the tidal charge $q$ by the square of the \textit{ electric} charge $Q$.
 Thus $q=Q^{2}$ is always positive, when the metric ( \ref{RN}) describes the spherically symmetric exterior of an electrically charged object in general relativity.
 By contrast, in brane-world theories the metric (\ref{RN}) allows for any sign of $q$.
-A positive tidal charge weakens the gravitational field of the black hole in precisely the same way the electric charge of the Reissner-Nordström black hole does.
+A positive tidal charge weakens the gravitational field of the BH in precisely the same way the electric charge of the Reissner-Nordstr\"om BH does.
 A negative tidal charge, however, strengthens the gravitational field, contributing to the localization of gravity on the brane.

-The structure of the tidal charged BH in the case $q>0$ is in full analogy with the general relativistic Reissner-Nordström solution\footnote{ In making analogy with the RN BH one can also consider the Born-Infeld BHs, which is a nonlinear generalization of the RN BH~\cite{Myung:2008eb}}.
-For $ 0<q<m^{2}$ it describes tidal charged BHs with two horizons, located at $ r_{\pm}=m\pm\sqrt{m^{2}-q}$, both below the Schwarzschild radius.
-For $ q=m^{2}$ the two horizons coincide at $r_{e}=m$ (this is the analogue of the extremal Reissner-Nordström black hole).
-Finally there is a new possibility forbidden in general relativity due to physical considerations on the smallness of the electric charge.
-This is $q>m^{2}$ for which the metric ( \ref{RN}) describes a naked singularity.
-Such a situation can arise whenever the mass $m$ of the brane object is small enough, compared to the effect of the Weyl curvature expressed as a tidal charge.
-If we assume that the tidal charge$\ q $ is essentially a global property of the brane, then the latter can contain many BHs of mass $m\geq\sqrt{q}$ and several naked singularities with mass $m<\sqrt{q}$, which would be an intriguing contribution to dark matter.
+The structure of the tidal charged BH in the case $q>0$ is in full analogy with the general relativistic Reissner-Nordstr\"om solution\footnote{ In making analogy with the RN BH one can also consider the Born-Infeld BHs, which is a nonlinear generalization of the RN BH~\cite{Myung:2008eb}}.
+For $ 0<q<m^{2}$ it describes tidal charged BHs with two horizons, located at $ r_{\pm }=m\pm \sqrt{m^{2}-q}$, both below the Schwarzschild radius.
+For $ q=m^{2}$ the two horizons coincide at $r_{e}=m$ (this is the analogue of the extremal Reissner-Nordstr\"om BH).
 For any $q<0$ there is only one horizon, at $r_{+}=m+\sqrt{m^{2}+\left\vert q\right\vert }$.
 For these BHs, gravity is increased on the brane by the presence of the tidal charge.
-This again contributes towards the localization of gravity on the brane.
+This contributes towards the localization of gravity on the brane.

+Although the full 5-dimensional solution containing the tidal charged BH as the brane section remains unknown, very recently it has been proven at a perturbative level, that when the tidal charged contribution dominates over the Schwarzschild contribution, the horizon does close in the fifth dimension, therefore the tidal charged brane BH becomes a section of a 5-dimensional BH with regular horizon~\cite{new1} (see also the related Ref.~ \cite{new2}).